StellaHalf/kyutile/README.md

 | `O`          | `paste`                                            |
 | `p`          | `pick`                                             |

-The argument, used only for the move bindings, can be input using numbers, and cleared with the `Esc` key.
+The argument, used only for the move bindings, can be inputted using numbers, and cleared with the `Esc` key.

 ## Development